 “Before I Die” festivals are part of a growing social movement to foster reflection about how we as individuals and as a society manage death and dying.
 “Before I Die” festivals have drawn thousands to events in Cardiff, Wales (UK), Indianapolis, IN and Louisville, KY.
 This will be the first such festival west of the Mississippi.

 The “Before I Die” Albuquerque festival is being held in partnership with the nonprofit organizations Albuquerque Oasis and the Osher Lifelong Learning Institute (OLLI) at the University of New Mexico.
-Sponsors include French Funerals & Cremations, Albuquerque’s largest and oldest family-owned funeral service company, and and Zia Trust, Inc., The Advisors’ Trust Company®.
+Sponsors include French Funerals & Cremations, Albuquerque’s largest and oldest family-owned funeral service company, Morris Hall, PLLC, a premier estate planning law firm, My Final Checklist master information file by Suzanne Atkinson, and Zia Trust, Inc., The Advisors’ Trust Company®.

 “This is a great opportunity to join other sponsors reaching the lucrative baby boomer market on end-of-life issues in a fun, upbeat series of presentations and events,” said Rubin.
 “Call 505.265.7215 today to join in the success!”